fvutils/mkdv/doc/Variables.md

 These variables are used inside the Makefile system.

+- MKDV_RUN_DEPS -- Dependencies that must be in place to run

 - MKDV_TOOL     -- Primary tool to be run
 - MKDV_PLUGINS  -- Plug-ins to be used in addition to the primary tool
 - MKDV_VL_SRCS  -- Verilog sources